ABOUT US

 History and archaeology have come a long way and gave us an incredibly detailed view of our past.
 However, when we think about our remote past, things can become complicated really fast.

-One of them of them is the Younger Dryas Impact Theory, which gained traction in recent thanks to new scientific evidence.
+One of these theories is the Younger Dryas Impact Theory, which gained traction in recent thanks to new scientific evidence.

 WHAT DOES THE YOUNGER DRYAS IMPACT THEORY SAY?